francisywk/mirai-metro/content/wiki/panda-express.md

 ---

-- Phase 1 of the line between Cavehaven and Outlands South opened to the public on 27 July 2020.
+- Phase 1 of the line between Cavehaven and Evergreen Point opened to the public on 27 July 2020.

 <br>